Bachelor

 • Gain experience in creating new work from a range of sources and stimuli in a variety of devising and generative contexts

-• Participate in an immersive international study tour
+• Participate in an immersive study tour or residency project

 • Consolidate a working methodology as a performer and as an ensemble company member and theatre maker.